Here’s What Happens When You Practice Mindful Eating Every Day

-Is this practice just another hippy-dippy craze, or is it a thoughtful way to approach food?
-I gave it a shot for two weeks, and here's what I discovered.
+Is mindful eating a helpful way to approach food?
+I gave it a shot for 14 days—here's what I discovered.

 I’m not going to lie.
-When I first heard about mindful eating, my eye roll was big enough to burn a few hundred calories.
-After all, the last thing I needed was another kooky trend like consuming the proper greens to satisfy my spirit animal or gnawing on peach stones to improve my memory.
+When I first heard about mindful eating, my eye roll was enough to burn a few hundred calories.
+After all, the last thing I needed was another unhelpful trend, like eating the right greens to satisfy my spirit animal or gnawing on peach stones to improve my memory.

-It’s pretty much what it sounds like: paying attention to what you’re eating, and eating it with great intent.
-Think of it as the “what, when, where and why” of your daily eating habits.
+It’s pretty much what it sounds like: paying attention to what you’re eating and eating that food with great intent.
+Think of it as the “what, when, where and why” of daily eating habits.

 - What am I eating?